Butterfinger Logo

 Butterfinger Logo 1968

-Thanks to the new redesign, the familiar dark blue color of the title block have returned.
+Thanks to the new redesign, the familiar dark blue color of the title block has returned.
 At the same time, the font was significantly improved for the first time in a long time.
-With the help of neatly rounded corners of the letters, the logo was given elegance and modernity.
-Thanks to the rounded corners of the letters, the distance between them seemed minimal.
+The logo was given elegance and modernity with neatly rounded corners, and the distance between them seemed minimal.

 1975 – 1983